aarnphm/aarnphm.github.io/content/thoughts/Dishes.md

 date: "2023-10-26"
 title: Menus
 ---
 A collection of courses.
-See [[thoughts/atelier with friends/index|index]] of past hosting.
+See [[thoughts/atelier with friends/index|atelier with friends]] if you are interested to join..

 This serves as a ground truth for a collection of dishes throughout.